Mr. Le Quang Tu Do shared information at the press conference - Photo: TRAN HUAN

 There is also a subjective reason.
 That is, the process of restricting the images and activities of artists and celebrities who violate the law has not been institutionalized into law.

 “We also considered whether doing so was in accordance with regulations and whether we would be sued.
-There is no legal provision that states that celebrities who violate the law cannot appear in newspapers or on TV.
+There is no legal regulation that states that celebrities who violate the law cannot appear in newspapers or on TV.

-Sharing more with Tuoi Tre Online about the desire to institutionalize the above image restriction process, Mr. Tu Do said that the Ministry of Culture, Sports and Tourism is proposing that the Prime Minister agree to issue it as a legal norm.
+Sharing more with Tuoi Tre Online about the desire to institutionalize the above image restriction process, Mr. Tu Do said that the Ministry of Culture, Sports and Tourism is proposing that the Prime Minister agree to promulgate it as a legal norm.

-Mr. Tu Do said that this has received great support from the Central Propaganda and Mass Mobilization Committee, so he believes that this pilot process can be implemented with a number of artists and celebrities before institutionalizing it into law.
+Mr. Tu Do said that this received great support from the Central Propaganda and Mass Mobilization Committee, so he believes that this pilot process can be implemented with a number of artists and celebrities before institutionalizing it into law.

 6 months removed 30,000 fake accounts